 Queue And Theme

-The Queue is a pretty bland experience but is usually quite short, as are most rides in this part of the part.
-The ride has Fastpass but really this is possibly a poor choice unless you have ridden everything else.
-You are much better using your Fastpass Windows on one of the top rides such as Radiator Springs Racers, Guardians of the Galaxy, or Soarin’.
+The Queue is a pretty bland experience but is usually quite short, as are most rides in this part of the park.
+The ride has Genie+ but really this is possibly a poor choice unless you have ridden everything else.
+You are much better using your Genie+ Windows on one of the top rides such as Radiator Springs Racers, Guardians of the Galaxy, or Soarin’.

-The Theme is pretty fun, the Concept of Goofy running a flight school works pretty well on its own but the ride coloration, sky blue helps with the feeling that the ride vehicle is actually a plane.
+The Theme is pretty fun, the concept of Goofy running a flight school works pretty well on its own but the ride coloration, sky blue helps with the feeling that a ride vehicle is actually a plane.

 As the Ride is primarily a family attraction, splitting your family up is not really a great choice.